abdelazizwf/rl-traffic-controller/README.md

   -p, --plot            plot the metrics after training -e N, --episodes N    number of episodes sampled during training (default: 1) -a agent_name, --agent agent_name
-                        which agent to use, dqn or fixed (default: dqn) --images  [ ...]      paths of images (observations), and/or directories containing images, to test the agent on
+                        which agent to use, dqn or sac or fixed (default: dqn) --images  [ ...]      paths of images (observations), and/or directories containing images, to test the agent on
 ```